Mukwae Wabei Siyolwe

 Mukwae is a journalist and contributor to Afropop and writes reviews, articles, and blogs for ITVS and the Paris-based peer-reviewed journal on African Art and Design, Afrikaada.

-Her scholarly profile as a professor of Theatre Arts at Towson University, University of Namibia, The Norwegian Theatre Academy, and Østfold University College reflects her exploration of Orature (African spiritual and performative practices) to engage the public in redefining representation and citizenship.
-This informs her work in social policy and advocacy as a diplomat with the Unrepresented Nations and Peoples Organization (UNPO), Brussels, and the Chairperson General of the Barotse National Freedom Alliance (BNFA).
-Mukwae is the recipient of multiple awards, including a Virginia Hero and Tazama Heshima Lifetime Achievement Award for her contributions to Women in African Cinema.
-She is featured in the book Sisters of the Screen: Women of Africa on Film, Video and Television by Beti Ellerson and Staging New Britain: Aspects of Black and South Asian British Theatre Practice edited by Geoffrey V. Davis and Anne Fuchs.
+Her scholarly profile as a professor of Theatre Arts at Towson University, the University of Namibia, The Norwegian Theatre Academy, and Østfold University College reflects her exploration of Orature (African spiritual and performative practices) to engage the public in redefining representation and citizenship.
+This informs her work in social policy and advocacy.
+Mukwae receives multiple awards, including a Virginia Hero and Tazama Heshima Lifetime Achievement Award for her contributions to Women in African Cinema.
+She is featured in the book Sisters of the Screen: Women of Africa on Film, Video, and Television by Beti Ellerson and Staging New Britain: Aspects of Black and South Asian British Theatre Practice edited by Geoffrey V. Davis and Anne Fuchs.

 Afropop Weigh in on Afropop's digital future and download an exclusive concert from the archives—free!